10 Fun New Products You Can Sell All By Yourself

 There’s a market for just about anything from hand painted food bowls with monogramming to beds with your pet’s image.
 You may also try your hand at custom collars and leashes.
 There’s even a market for clothing like sweaters, rain gear, and booties that will allow your pet to go out in all sorts of weather.
 You can also make custom pet preform sizes to fit extra small and extra pages animals.

 Another aspect of this business is pet products for people.
-You are, specifically, taking your pet’s image and transferring it onto clothing like pajama bottoms and T-shirts.
-People love showing off their pets, so you should consider helping them.
+You are, specifically, taking your pet’s image and transferring it onto clothing like pajama bottoms and custom t-shirts.
+People love showing off their pets, so you should consider

 An Etsy shop is free to set up, and you only pay a small portion of each sale to the company.
 You can also sell outside of Etsy on local Facebook market pages and to family, friends, and neighbors.
 The main thing with selling items like this is to ensure you have enough inventory to fill orders and fill them out on time.